 I will turn Jerusalem into piles of ruins, a hideout for jackals (Jeremiah 9:11a ULT) I will turn Jerusalem into piles of ruins, a hideout for wild dogs"We have nothing here except five loaves of bread and two fish."
 (Matthew 14:17 ULT) We have nothing here except five loaves of baked food and two fish.
 (5) Use a word or phrase that is more specific in meaning. ... to him who made great lights ...
-(Psalm 136:7a ULT) to him who made the sun and the moon Next we recommend you learn about:
+(Psalm 136:7a ULT) Next we recommend you learn about: